DelroyGayle/interview_exercise/README.md

 The graphql interface allows users to send and receive messages in the conversations that they are in.

-You can create a conversation through the [Swagger UI](http://localhost:3000/api) to attain a conversationId (to use with the graphql endpoints).
-Some of the requests require authorization.
-Select the `Authorize` button (top right of the screen) and enter the key `ssssh`.
-To create a conversation select `Try it out` in POST /conversation.
+You can create a conversation through the [Swagger UI](http://localhost:3000/api) to attain<br> a conversationId (to use with the graphql endpoints). <br>Some of the requests require authorization.
+Select the `Authorize` button (top right of the screen) and enter the key `ssssh`. <br>To create a conversation select `Try it out` in POST /conversation.

 ## Structure